Open Society Justice Initiative Joins Call for Justice for Jamal Khashoggi

 Today’s joint statement comes one day ahead of a congressionally-imposed deadline under which the president must determine and report to Senate leaders on which foreign individuals the U.S. government has found to be responsible in Khashoggi’s murder.

 “Jamal Khashoggi was murdered.
 The Trump administration appears to be engaged in a cover-up on behalf of the Saudi government.
-It is time for truth, accountability, and justice for Jamal,” said Amrit Singh of the Open Society Justice Initiative.
-Singh is the lead lawyer on a lawsuit filed under the U.S. Freedom of Information Act seeking the immediate release of government records relating to the killing of Khashoggi.
+It is time for truth, accountability, and justice for Jamal,” said Amrit Singh, director of Accountability, Liberty, and Transparency at the Open Society Justice Initiative.
+The Justice Initiative has filed a lawsuit under the U.S. Freedom of Information Act seeking the immediate release of government records relating to the killing of Khashoggi.

 On October 10, 2018, a bipartisan group of 22 senators, including all but one member of the Senate Foreign Relations Committee, addressed a letter to President Trump invoking, for the first time, the Global Magnitsky Act’s Section 1263(d) Presidential Determination requirement.